Explore health content from A to Z.

 Treatment for cancer of the vulva may include:

 Laser surgery.
-Use of a powerful beam of light, which can be directed to specific parts of the body without making a large incision (cut), to destroy abnormal cells.
+Use of a powerful beam of light to destroy abnormal cells.
+The beam can be directed to specific parts of the body without making a large incision (cut).
+This type of therapy is only used for premalignant (noninvasive) disease of the vulva.

 Excision.
 The cancer cells and a margin of normal tissue around the cancer is removed.